tkas9mbek/graphical-calculator/README.md

 ### Prerequisites

-To run the applicaton, you have to have npm installed on your computer.
+To run the application, npm must be installed on your computer.

 ```
 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -